Modern Slavery Legislation

 Learn more about the risky goods New Zealand imports.

-worth of risky shoes imported in 2019.
+worth of risky electronics imported in 2022.